Spasman/rcon_example/README.md

 Triggers when a new player connects to the server.
 "IP": The IP address of the connecting player.
 "Port": The port of the connecting player.
-"ID": The player ID of the connecting player.
+"PlayerID": The player ID of the connecting player.
 "Profile": The profile ID of the connected player.
 (Steam profile, gamejolt, etc) "IsAdmin": Returns whether the connecting player is an admin (1) or not (0).